Radio Televisyen Malaysia controversies: 2014: 88 Kopitiam sitcom suspension controversy

 On 6 February 2014, RTM suspended the broadcast of a Chinese sitcom, 88 Kopitiam for a short period following allegations that one of the series' actors, Lim Jing Miao was involved in Seputeh Member of Parliament (MP), Teresa Kok's 11-minute controversial satirical Chinese New Year video, entitled Onedeful Malaysia CNY 2014.
 The sitcom, which aired every Monday on TV2, revolves on current issues affecting the Malaysian Chinese community.
 The video is said to lampoons current affair issues in Malaysia, while Kok plays "the role of a feng shui talk show host interviewing three panelists on their predictions for the lunar new year".
 The then-DG of Broadcasting, Norhyati Ismail in a statement said that it "will review any programs that links its actors/actresses to activities that tarnish the country's name and image" and "did not hesitate to take any action against any parties who involved in such programs".

 Two days later, Jing Miao was among the three actors who appeared in the video, was called up by the police for interrogation.
 Following the series' suspension, Gerakan Media Marah (Angry Media Movement; GERAMM) has slammed RTM for suspending 88 Kopitiam while citing that "the reason for the suspension to await an investigation involving the actor in the video clip that allegedly defames the country was made recklessly and hastily".
 The Federation of Screen Guilds of Malaysia (GAFIM) president, Jurey Latiff Rosli have urged the broadcaster to reassess the series' suspension while also stated that "it is unfair for the programme to be suspended just because one of its cast involved in the video".
 Kok later urged RTM to retract the 88 Kopitiams suspension, denied that no actors from the series involved in her parody video while called it as a "desperate witch hunt" and "berated the authorities for taking recrimination measures against the artists in RTM or in the entertainment industry".

+2016: Poor coverage on Ahmad Bashah Md Hanipah

+In February 2016, RTM was criticised for airing a video showing Ahmad Bashah Md Hanipah falling asleep during his sworn as the Menteri Besar of Kedah at the Istana Anak Bukit, Alor Setar, Kedah.
+The video's screenshot went viral on social media not long after.
+Actor, Afdlin Shauki publicly rebuked the broadcaster on his Facebook page.
+He described the coverage as "creating problems" and urged RTM to provide more professional coverage or reporting.